 I recently attended Unleash 2019, a global innovation lab to accelerate solutions that address the Sustainable Development Goals.
 It was held in Shenzhen, China and there were 1200 people from over 160 countries in attendance.
-When I first found out I was attending I was super excited and then realised the intense carbon footprint an event like this would have on the environment.
-I posted something on the Unleash cohort’s Facebook group as well as emailing the secretariat asking how to minimise these environmental issues.
+I was super excited to attend but then realised the intense carbon footprint from air travel.
+The answer to the air travel was to carbon offset the miles.
+However, carbon offsetting is not the answer to climate change.
+In fact it can do more harm than good.
+Carbon offsets can play a role, however it often doesn’t solve the root cause of climate change.

-At the opening ceremony for Unleash, the organisers announced that they had carbon offset the air travel as well as local area transportation for the event.
+At the opening ceremony for Unleash, the organisers announced they had carbon offset the air travel as well as local area transportation for the event.
 This was really impressive as they committed to offsetting 1 111 tonnes of carbon which resulted in planting 9500 trees in China.
-After the announcement I had a few people come up to me and ask what carbon offsetting was and how it works.
-I am by no means an expert in this space, however I thought I would bring in some of the key points to give an overview of the carbon offset topic.
+After the announcement I had a few people ask what carbon offsetting was and how it works.
+I am by no means an expert in this space, however here are some key points to give an overview of the carbon offset topic.

 What Is Carbon Offsetting Anyway?